 Install plus join a meeting on iPhone or iPad

 A detailed video that explains very well how to fix problems with your camera.
 Most of his PC explanations apply to Macs as well.

 Great Video for zoom hosts or meeting organizers

 This is the best (zoom made) 10-minute video in my book that spells it out very well.
 It assumes you are familiar with zoom already.
 If not consult the videos above first.
 Every host and Co-host should watch this as a zoom 101 pre-requisite.

 Virtual Backgrounds in zoom

 Virtual backgrounds are all the rage at the Moment.
+(If you do not have a free/paid zoom account you can not use virtual backgrounds.)
 But they only work well if you have at least an i7 processor or faster computer, or they may make you look rather silly.
-This video is made by zoom, keep that in mind, please.
+This video is made by zoom.
 Check the technical requirements on the zoom page.
 While it might be fun to play with it, make sure this is the image you want to present to others (especially if you use and older computer and Scotty beams you in and out a lot)

 NOTE: Basic Zoom accounts are free.
-A free account is more than enough for most people, especially if you only participate.
+A free account is more than enough for most people, especially if you only participate in zoom meetings.
 If you decide not to get a free zoom account keep in mind: There are option how to view the participants during a meeting (speaker and gallery view) that are not available for you if you don’t have a zoom account (even if others in the meeting may try to help you view that, since they have a free account).